Questions?Call our office to speak with a Trip Consultant 1-888-639-1114

 Overnight: Mountain Lodge

-Day Five – Ski Lagazuoi & the Cinque Torri Area
+Day Six – Ski Lagazuoi & the Cinque Torri Area

 You’ll start the day with a short transfer to the slopes of the Civetta area.
 Ski down to the locality Pescul and catch the ski bus to reach Passo Giau.
 Enjoy the rest of the day in the Cinque Torri and Lagazuoi ski area.
 In winter, the ski slopes of the Lagazuoi – 5 Torri – Giau area are always perfect, thanks to the favorable exposure, and to the use of artificial snow when necessary.
 The slopes are easy to moderate, and all are immensely satisfying.
 Facing the Lagazuoi Massif, the Gallina Ridge is a paradise for children, with slopes that are also suitable for beginners.
 At the end of your skiing day, take the Lagazuoi cable car from the Falzarego Pass, which arrives at an altitude of 2,800 meters (9,186′) in only three minutes!
 From the top, enjoy the breathtaking panorama from the terrace of the Rifugio Lagazuoi, famous throughout the world for its spectacular views of the Dolomite peaks, and your home for tonight.